SerratedSharp/CSharpWasmRecipes/README.md

 #### Using WebAssemblyRuntime IJSObject and InvokeJSWithInterop

 Whenever an instance implementing IJSObject is created and we call JSOjbectHandle.Create(), a javascript object is created and tracked.
 If an instance of IJSObject is passed directly into InvokeJSWithInterop via string interpolation, the corresponding javascript object is used in its place.
-We choose an arbitrarily named property to hold and access the javascript object we are wrapping.
+We choose an arbitrarily named `.obj` property to hold and access the javascript object we are wrapping.

 ```C#
 using Uno.Foundation.Interop;